aglasson/sf-lexicon/lexicon.md

 ----------
 ### Linux Beard
 *(li-nux beer-du)*
-The identification markings of a linux expert.
+The identification markings of a Linux expert.
 >He has a big beard.
 He is definitely pro at Linux.

 ----------
 ### Point on
 *(poynt on)*
-To be releveant, in the zone, nailing it.
+To be relevant, in the zone, nailing it.
 >This dude is so point on at the moment.

 ----------